-When you visit San Francisco, one area not to miss is the Civic Center.
+When you visit San Francisco, the Civic Center is one area not to miss.
 This upbeat neighborhood is located in the southern area of downtown San Francisco, directly south of Nob Hill.
 Some would even argue that Civic Center is the cultural heart of San Francisco as it’s home to multiple performing arts venues and museums.

 This gorgeous downtown area is home to some amazing architecture, as well.
-One of the most stunning buildings you’ll see in the Civic Center neighborhood is the San Francisco City Hall, which was built in 1915 and features a breathtaking gold dome.
+One of the most stunning buildings in the Civic Center neighborhood is the San Francisco City Hall, built in 1915 and features a breathtaking gold dome.

 Across Van Ness Avenue from city hall, you’ll be greeted by two beautiful grand theaters: Herbst Theatre and the War Memorial Opera House.
 Both historic buildings are still in use today, with the opera house being the home to San Francisco Ballet.

 Along the rest of Van Ness Avenue, you’ll find many more theaters and historical buildings.
-If you are an art lover, you’ll certainly want to stop by the Asian Art Museum, which is adjacent to the grand Civic Center Plaza.
+If you are an art lover, you’ll certainly want to stop by the Asian Art Museum adjacent to the Grand Civic Center Plaza.
 Civic Center is also where you’ll find the San Francisco Public Library.

 After a long day of exploring, unwind at the Absinthe Brasserie & Bar, one of the Civic Center’s hottest eateries.
-For breakfast and quick bites, Arsicault Bakery offers a wide selection of pastries, fresh-baked bread, dessert, and coffee.
+Arsicault Bakery offers a wide selection of pastries, fresh-baked bread, dessert, and coffee for breakfast and quick bites.
 Here are some of the best things to do in the Civic Center neighborhood: